neosin/htmlScreensaver/README.md

 A HTML Screensaver built with JS and the HTML Canvas For Module 152

-Contributors
+Contributors:
-  -Silvan Lendi
+  Silvan Lendi
-  -Fabio Zahner
+  Fabio Zahner